Last Updated on December 17, 2021

 To keep up with the workflow, the people working in the studio will need to invest in the best external hard drives for recording studio.

-List of Best External Hard Drives for Recording Studio in 2020
+Comparison of Top External Hard Drives for Recording Studio

-1. WD Elements Portable (WDBU6Y0020BBK) – Basic Affordable External Hard Drive for Recording Studio
+1. WD Elements Portable – Basic Affordable External Hard Drive for Recording Studio

 This drive would work very well in a recording studio that does not need their external storage devices to have cutting-edge features.
 It is a basic drive that’s good at what a hard drive should be good at, storing files.

-It comes with storage capacities that range from 500GB to 2TB.
+It comes with storage capacities that range from 1TB to 5TB.
 For users with few files, getting one of these will be beneficial.

 Being a 5400RPM drive, you don’t get very fast performance.
 As such, disk read and write speeds fall at around 100MB/s and 95MB/s respectively which is more than enough for basic use.